venkys-io/Code-Blogs/Strings/Easy/robot_return_to_origin/README.md

     - `elif i == "D": y -= 1`: Move down (decrement `y`).
     - `elif i == "R": x += 1`: Move right (increment `x`).
     - `elif i == "L": x -= 1`: Move left (decrement `x`).
-    - `else: print("wrong input")`: Prints an error message if the input contains an invalid character.
+    - `else: print("wrong input")`: Prints an error message if the input contains an invalid character other than “R”,”L”,”U”,”D”.
+- The `return x == 0 and y == 0` checks if the final coordinates are at the origin (0, 0).

-**5. Convert Input to Uppercase:**
+1. **Convert Input to Uppercase:**
 - `z = input("Enter the directions: ")`: Prompts the user to enter the directions for the robot.
 The input is stored in the variable `z`.
 - `z = z.upper()`: Converts the input string to uppercase, ensuring case-insensitivity.

-**6. Check and Print Result:**
+7**.
+Check and Print Result:**

 - `if robot_return_to_origin(z):`: Calls the `robot_return_to_origin` function with the user-input directions and checks if the robot returns to the origin.
-    - `print("Got the Robot")`: If the robot returns to the origin, prints a success message.
+- If the robot returns to the origin ,then it returns true orelse it returns false.
-- `else: print("lost your robot")`: If the robot does not return to the origin, prints a message indicating that the robot is lost.

 In summary, this Python code prompts the user to input a sequence of directions for a robot (U for up, D for down, R for right, L for left), updates the robot's position accordingly, and then checks if the robot returns to the origin.
 The result is printed to the user.